 Estimated Cost of Attendance

-Note for new F-1 Students: The amount below will be reflected on your I-20.
-This is an estimate for the cost of attendance for one academic year (fall and spring) of full-time enrollment (undergraduates 12 hours and graduates 9 hours) for the purpose of your visa appointment.
+The charts are an estimate for the cost of attendance for one academic year (fall and spring) of full-time enrollment (undergraduates 12 hours, master's 6 hours, and doctoral 9 hours) for the purpose of your visa appointment.

 2024-2025 Estimated Cost of Attendance for F-1 International Students